 Parks and Trails Master Plan

 Rainwater Management Plans (RWMP) are developed to guide “on-the-ground” solutions to rainwater management issues at a watershed scale.
 All watersheds in the District were reviewed as part of the Liquid Waste Management Plan (LWMP) study to identify priority streams for RWMP review.
-The development of the RWMP was guided by the vision and goals of other District of Sooke plans, including the Official Community Plan (OCP), the Sooke Master Transportation Plan, the District Parks and Trails Master Plan, the Sooke Town Centre Plan, and the LWMP.
-The RWMP provides a vehicle to manager the rainwater and watersheds of all of these plans.
+The development of the RWMP was guided by the vision and goals of the District of Sooke plans and the RWMP provides a vehicle to manage the rainwater and watersheds of all of these plans.

 Sooke Region Cultural Plan